jmvigueras/AzureDeployments/7.2/ha-hub-spoke-2to2/README.md

-# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on the Azure with 3 ports
+# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on the Azure with Terraform
 ## Introduction
-### This topology is only recommended for using with FOS 7.0.5 and later.
-### Since it needs FSO 7.0 that supports 3 ports only HA setup
+### This topology is only recommended for using with FOS 7.0.5 and later, since FSO 7.0 3 ports only HA setup is supported.
 * port1 - hamgmt/hasync
 * port2 - public/untrust
 * port3 - private/trust